CiscoDevNet/intersight-powershell/docs/Get-IntersightOpenapiApiMethodMeta.md

 ```

 ### -Name
-Specifies the name of the NiatelemetryMdsAutoClaim.
+Specifies the name of the OpenapiApiMethodMeta.

 ```yaml
 Type: String